 - It is essential to check this aim.
-Take up your grip on the club – lift up the arms and make sure you could balance a tray of drinks across your arms.
+Take up your grip on the club – lift up the arms and make sure you can balance a tray of drinks across your arms.

-- If a tray could be balanced it means the arms are hanging in a neutral and correct position.
+- If a tray can be balanced, it means the arms are hanging in a neutral and correct position.

-- If a tray of drinks would fall off to the left, (in a right handed swing), the golfer is setting up to fade or slice the ball.
+- If a tray of drinks falls off to the left (in a right-handed swing), the golfer is setting up to fade or slice the ball.

 - If a tray would fall off to the right, then the swing would be too inside to out and would probably result in a hook or draw.

 The ball position should be automatic if the initial stages of the setup are completed correctly.
 For an iron shot, the ball should be towards the center of the stance.